fareskalaboud/blog/_posts/2014-02-14-studenthack.md

 Less than an hour later, we stood in the check-in line, grabbed our wristbands (which, at the moment, I have two of on my bagpack), t-shirts and courage.
 We walked towards the room where the introduction talk was being held, took our seats and waited silently and excitedly.
 When [Bilawal Hameed](http://twitter.com/bilawalhameed), the co-founder of StudentHack, came up and spoke with enthusiasm about StudentHack's history and what they intend to do.
 But what really caught my attention, was #concierge.

-{% include image.html url="/media/2014-02-14-studenthack/check-in.jpg" width="100%" description="The bright hall in which most of the attendees spent the weekend hacking" %}
+{% include image.html url="/media/2014-02-14-studenthack/check-in.jpg" width="100%" description="The check-in line where we got our wristbands and t-shirts." %}

 StudentHack had an idea and it was called the #concierge, and the best part?
 It was crazy as it sounded, and it was pretty much as epic as it sounded too.
 All StudentHack attendees were allowed to tweet: "@StudentHack #concierge" followed by any question or request, and the StudentHack staff would attend to you in a maximum of five minutes.
 I'll give you a few examples.